Fail with class

 Just r

-In the example above the MonadFail
+In the example above the MonadFail instance for Maybe will be used whenever e has

-leading to the pattern match failure and
+the Right value instead of the expected Left leading to the pattern match failure and

-being returned.
+Nothing being returned.

-interface is notorious in parsing and decoding.
+Utilization of the MonadFail interface is notorious in parsing and decoding.
 Think of

 your favorite serialization library and it is likely to have some decoder monad, which

-instance used extensively.
+will have its MonadFail instance used extensively.
 Here are a few libraries off the top

 of my head that rely on this interface: